Kiffhost/exalted-scripture-understanding/Rules Sidebars/Lunar Strangers Book/CHARISMA CHARM CONCEPTS.md

 Wilderness-Carved Visage (Essence 3; Beast-God Idolatry, Boundary-Marking Meditation): The Lunar can use Beast-God Idolatry to imbue its influence in all artworks in a territory that depicts her or one of her shapes.
-Wolf Unites the Flock (Essence 3; Herd Reinforcement Stance): By insulting, mocking, or deriding a particular culture or one of its customs, the Lunar rouses even outcasts and malcontents to its defense, weakening members of that culture’s negative Ties toward it or similar Intimacies, or persuading them to do something that opposes such Intimacies.
+Wolf Unites the Flock (Essence 3; Herd Reinforcement Stance): By insulting, mocking, or deriding a particular culture or one of its customs, the Lunar rouses even outcasts and malcontents to its defense, weakening members of that culture’s negative Ties toward it or similar [[Intimacy|Intimacies]], or persuading them to do something that opposes such [[Intimacy|Intimacies]].
 With Ogre-King’s Challenge, this can be used to reinforce a leader’s standing if he bests — or “bests” — the Lunar.
 Untamed Revelry Enticement (Essence 4; Unceasing Hunger Affliction x2): Make a festivity, entertainment, recreation, or worldly pleasure hypnotically captivating.